R92G/best-react-typescript-practices/README.md

 ### **Skeleton Loading**

 Skeleton loaders were implemented to improve the user experience while data is being fetched.
-This was achieved by using React Query's loading state instead of React's Suspense.
+This was achieved by using React Suspense in the lazy loading of the page route.

 ### **No Prop Drilling**